Note: Star Trek: The Experience closed in September 2008. You can read about the defunct attraction in the following review.

 - Location: Las Vegas Hilton, just off the Strip.

-The fun began in the massive Hilton's North Tower.
-At one end of the Space Quest casino (which, with its laser beams, giant video screens, and touch-sensitive slot machines was an attraction in itself), guests entered the History of the Future museum to the fanfare of Star Trek's various theme songs.
+The fun began in the massive Hilton’s North Tower.
+At one end of the Space Quest casino (which, with its laser beams, giant video screens, and touch-sensitive slot machines was an attraction in itself), guests entered the History of the Future museum to the fanfare of various Star Trek theme songs.

-A huge scale model of the starship Enterprise hung from the ceiling.
+A large scale model of the starship Enterprise hung from the ceiling.
 Props, costumes, video snippets, and other Trek drek from the television shows and movies filled the museum, which doubled as the queue for the attraction.
-With the displays, there was no risk of line boredom.
+With the displays, there was little risk of line boredom.

 Yes, Participants Were Beamed Up

 When it was time for crews to report for their missions, a uniformed guide escorted them to a holding area.
 The guide offered some standard simulator ride warnings and directed guests to watch monitors for more of the usual pre-boarding announcements.

 Suddenly the monitors went blank, rays of light enveloped the guests, an unmistakable Trek transporter room sound filled the air, and the room became dark for a moment.
 When the lights came up, the room was transformed and visitors had been beamed aboard the USS Enterprise, circa the 24th century and Star Trek: The Next Generation.

 It was a startling illusion, and the 21st-century guide helped maintain the fantasy by playing along.
 A breathless Enterprise officer greeted the group and explained that a gang of rogue villains sent Captain Picard back in time in exchange for the Vegas stowaways.
 The guests’ mission: Get back to the nickel slots where they belonged so that Captain Picard could return and say “Engage!” in his inimitable way.
 The officer whisked the group off to the bridge.